4 Easy Steps to Your First Vegetable Garden

 Vegetable gardeners are born everyday.
-Maybe you’re only familiar with foundation landscaping that came with your house (via the developer).
-Perhaps you’re avid ornamental grower that’s promised yourself to give edibles a try come spring. or maybe you’ve never planted a thing in your life and stumbled into this website quite by accident.
+Maybe you’re only familiar with the foundation landscaping that came with your house (via the developer).
+Perhaps you’re an avid ornamental grower who has promised yourself to give edibles a try come spring. or maybe you’ve never planted a thing in your life and stumbled into this website quite by accident.
 Whatever the scenario, I assure you that you can grow a little food.

-Step 1: Of course, which vegetables you should start with isn’t always clear.
-Let me make this easier — what vegetables do you enjoy eating?
-You start there.
+Step 1.
+Of course, which vegetables you should start with isn’t always clear.
+Let me make this easier: What vegetables do you enjoy eating?
+Start there.

-Step 2: The next thing to do is compare your list of favorite vegetables to a list of easy-to-grow vegetable plants.
-Because some veggies are just more laid back than others.
-They can make a first time vegetable gardener successful in their very first season.
+Step 2.
+The next thing to do is compare your list of favorite vegetables to a list of easy-to-grow vegetable plants—because some veggies are just more laid back than others.
+They can make first-time vegetable gardeners successful in their very first season.

-Step 3: Check perfection at the garden gate.
+Step 3.
+Check perfection at the garden gate.
 I mean it.
 There is no perfect plant, zone, or gardener.
-It’s an illusion (you would be amazed at how true this actually is).
-Some of your plants are going to thrive and kick ass — and some aren’t.
-I don’t care who you are — this is a fact.
+Some of your plants are going to thrive—and some aren’t.
+I don’t care who you are.
+This is a fact.

-Step 4: Ask around.
+Step 4.
+Ask around.
 Get the latest dirt (pun intended) from the locals on the tomatoes, peppers, or green beans that are winning in your garden zone.
-This is no time to be shy, head to your local nursery and/or call the Cooperative Extension Office in your county — they’ll give you an earful.
+This is no time to be shy, so head to your local nursery and/or call the cooperative extension office in your county.
+You’ll get an earful.

-Herbs – Herbs in the vegetable garden or in their own herb bed make fantastic first plants.
+Herbs: Herbs in the vegetable garden or in their own herb bed make fantastic first plants.
 Once established, most herbs require little watering.
-They do well in poor soils but do like a well-draining one.
+They do well in poor soil but do like a well-draining one.

-Summer and winter squashes – A useful and healthy vegetable family and easy plants for the gardener.
-Plant summer squashes such as cucumbers and zucchini and winter squashes like pumpkin and spaghetti squash.
+Summer and winter squashes: This is a useful and healthy vegetable family with easy plants for the gardener.
+Plant summer squashes such as cucumbers and zucchini, and winter squashes like pumpkin and spaghetti squash.

-Lettuce – Leafy salad greens are easy to care for and mature incredibly fast.
-Gardeners can plant lettuce seeds and harvest them for the dinner table in a month.
+Lettuce: Leafy salad greens are easy to care for and mature incredibly fast.
+Gardeners can plant seeds and harvest the lettuce for the dinner table in a month.
 You’ll have the best luck if you grow it in the cool months such as early fall and late spring.
-Versatile lettuce tolerates nearly any type of soil and its reliability makes it a crop that’s easy to experiment with.
+Versatile lettuce tolerates nearly any type of soil, and its reliability makes it a crop that’s easy to experiment with.

-Radishes – Radishes are among the simplest vegetables to grow.
+Radishes: Radishes are among the simplest vegetables to grow.
 They germinate easily and don’t make any quirky demands.
-Plant them along side carrots and just as the radishes are ready to be harvested, it’s the right time to thin carrot seedlings.
+Plant them alongside carrots; just as the radishes are ready to be harvested is the right time to thin carrot seedlings.

-Green beans – Green beans come in bush-types and climbing types.
-Both are easy to grow, but the climbers will keep producing if you continue to hardest the beans.
+Green beans: Green beans come in bush types and climbing types.
+Both are easy to grow, but the climbers will keep producing if you continue to harvest the beans.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.